 - Ninja Blender is also another great choice!

-- Vitamix – This has a super powerful leg up on traditional blenders and will give you a perfectly creamy smoothie every time.
+- Vitamix – This one has a super powerful leg up on traditional blenders and will give you a perfectly creamy smoothie every time.
 It is more of a splurge, so it’s really only worth it if you make smoothies, soups, or sauces on a regular basis.

 - Nuts